 In case the input is a list of files, all products must be of the same type (refer to the "Supported Products" section) and all mandatory inputs (e.g. Trailer files, Leader files, etc.) must be provided in the same order from the first to the last imported product.

-In case of JAXA Products the "Trailer list" field is disabled; only the "Leader list" (LED file name prefixes) and "Data list" (IMG file name prefixes) inputs must be entered.
+The "Trailer list" field is disabled; only the "Leader list" (LED file name prefixes) and "Data list" (IMG file name prefixes) inputs must be entered.